cavalab/brush/README.md

 This project is **very much** under active development.
 Expect api changes and broken things.

+For the user guide and API, see the [docs](https://cavalab.org/brush).

 ## Features / Design Goals

 - Flexibility to define n-ary trees of operators on data of variable types (singletons, arrays, time series, matrices of floats, ints, and bools)